 The Company undertakes regular monitoring of personal and corporate performance using agreed key performance indicators and detailed financial reports.
 Responsibility for assessing and monitoring the performance of the executive directors lies with the independent non executive directors.

 Key performance indicators include, Underlying Pre Tax Profit , cash generation , return on investment and Earnings per share .
 Agreed personal objectives and targets including financial and non- financial metrics are set each year for the executive directors and performance measured against these metrics.

 The Board considers via. the Nominations Committee the need for the periodic refreshing its membership.
-2 new non- executive directors have been appointed since August 2009.
+The Chairman was appointed in September 2017, and a new non-executive was appointed in June 2017.

 Succession planning is considered by the Nominations Committee comprising the Chairman and senior non- executive director.

 The whole board and its committees should be provided with high quality information in a timely manner to facilitate proper assessment of the matters requiring a decision or insight.

 Non-executive directors should be provided with access to all information they require and to external advice as necessary.

 The board is provided with detailed financial reports of the Group's financial performance on a regular monthly basis with more frequent updates if required.
 Detailed written reports are provided one week prior to the Company's regular board meetings.
 Written recommendations from the executive directors are delivered in a timely manner with supporting documentation, supplemented as required by reports from external professional advisers so that the board can constructively challenge recommendations before making decisions.

 Non-executive directors have a contractual right to external advice, at the Company's expense, when necessary